How to Send a Specimen

 Mark the outside of the container: FROZEN MATERIAL - DO NOT THAW

 Packaging and Transport

 As of March 1, 2003 we would like all clients sending specimens to us to adopt a uniform specimen packaging procedure.
-In order to insure the safety of our couriers, and to make our processing workflow as streamlined and trouble-free as possible, we ask that you follow these guidelines:
+In order to ensure the safety of our couriers, and to make our processing workflow as streamlined and trouble-free as possible, we ask that you follow this packing protocol:

 - All specimens should be contained in sealed plastic specimen bags.